istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 <title>Simple Bookstore App</title>
 {{< /text >}}

-## Control Traffic {#control}
+## Control traffic {#control}

-Deploy a waypoint proxy for the review service, using the `bookinfo-review` service account, so that any traffic going to the review service will be mediated by the waypoint proxy.
+Deploy a waypoint proxy for the `review` service, using the `bookinfo-review` service account, so that any traffic going to the `review` service will be mediated by the waypoint proxy.

 {{< text bash >}}
 $ istioctl x waypoint apply --service-account bookinfo-reviews --wait